 - In the IND process, the MHLW shall be notified of the study protocol by the sponsor before and provide various requirements to be met by the sponsor when requesting medical institutions to perform clinical studies

-- After review and evaluation by the PMDA provides a recommendation and forwards the application for approval to the Ministry of Health, Labour, and Welfare (or MHLW).
+- After review and evaluation by the PMDA, it provides a recommendation and forwards the application for approval to the Ministry of Health, Labour, and Welfare (or MHLW).

 - MHLW issues approval or rejection on the NDAs and once a drug wins approval from MHLW, it enters in the NHI list for pricing negotiations